xthemadgenius/btcrec-cli/docs/Usage_Examples/2020-05-08_Recovering_Blockchain_Wallet_Passwords/Example_Recovering_Blockchain_Wallet_Passwords.md

 Extracting a small amount of data from the wallet file and running BTCRecover with that...
 What this means is that you can either give this portion of data to someone else to recover for you, or run it on some cloud based machine, without having to worry about it leaking info that would allow someone to steal your crypto.
 (You therefore don't need to worry as much about the security of the environmen in which you run BTCRecover)

 Using a wallet extract requires a few extra steps...
 [See here for more info about Extract Scripts...](./../../../Extract_Scripts/)

+**3) Recover the wallet password from legacy wallet recovery mnemonic**

+Blockchain.info previously offered users a wallet recovery mnemonic phrase to [recover their wallet passwords](https://login.blockchain.com/wallet/recover-wallet) from different dictionaries [v2](https://github.com/blockchain/unused-My-Wallet/blob/master/mnemonic.js#L319), [v3](https://github.com/blockchain/unused-My-Wallet/blob/master/mnemonic_words_v3.html)

+The recovery mnemonic phase can contain between 6 - 25+ words, though v2 mnemonics will be a multiple of 3

+Once you recover your seed phrase it will reveal your password, the password can be used with the wallet the "normal" way, if you changed your password it will only recover the first password.

 ## Example 1 - Using a TokenList to recover wallet Main Password from a wallet file